 What is a Mashup?

 When I first became aware of the term “mashup,” I automatically thought of the music industry with its remixes and creative imaginings of oldies and the classics.
 By definition, a “mashup” is creating a new entity from two or more unrelated sources.
 Although some believe this subgenre has hit its peak, mashups still garner a substantial chunk of the market.
-Was not the film adaptation of Pride and Prejudice and Zombies not just released?
 That fact probably lies in the reality that a reader of paranormal would find mixing a Jane Austen classic with vampires intriguing.
 Many authors are finding a new market, whether they write science fiction, fantasy, paranormal, mystery, or humor.
 Recently, we have seen mixes of William Shakespeare, Mark Twain, Leo Tolstoy, and Louisa May Alcott.
 It is not just Jane Austen.
 There is a crossover appeal, very much like the steampunk genre.
 Think about Hemingway or Flaubert or F. Scott Fitzgerald; there are endless possibilities because the past is always in the process of being reinvented.

 How does one mix together Jane Austen and Vampires?